itsskofficial/Arduino/README.md

 # Arduino
-A compilation of Arduino projects, resources and much more
+A compilation of Arduino projects, programs and papers